noiseprotocol/noise_spec/noise.md

 without DH public keys.

-Several operations can be used to control the encryption including: explicit encryption nonces for out-of-order messages, "fissioning" the shared key into separate keys for duplex communications, and "stepping" the key for forward-security.
+Several operations can be used to control the encryption including: explicit encryption nonces for out-of-order messages, "stepping" the shared key for lightweight forward-security, and "fissioning" the shared key into separate keys for duplex communications.

 2.4.
 Key agreement
 -------------------